AV306/KeybindsGalore-Plus/README.md

 ## Modifications to Original

 - Reduced the list of keys which will never open a pie menu (more details [here](https://github.com/AV306/MultiBind/blob/master/docs.md))
-- Optimised conflict searching and rendering
+- Optimised conflict searching and rendering (only checks for conflicts when the keybind setting menu is closed)
 - Keybind labels now show their category along with their name, for easier identification ([example](https://github.com/AV306/MultiBind/blob/master/docs.md))
 - Keybind labels can be customised! (see [this issue](https://github.com/AV306/KeybindsGalore-Plus/issues/3))
 - Added a small "cancel zone" at the centre of the pie menu that will not activate any binding